-Livingstone Shire Council is consulting with residents of Ocean Park Avenue to address ongoing concerns about vehicle traffic and pedestrian safety on Ocean Park Avenue.
+Livingstone Shire Council has recently completed a consultation with residents regarding ongoing concerns about vehicle traffic and pedestrian safety.

 Background